 When opening business accounts, we have a legal requirement to obtain a CRS and FATCA Self-Certification from the customer as part of the account opening documentation.
-This Self-Certification is required to (a) determine whether the account holder is a U.S. Citizen, (b) determine the account holders’ residence(s) for tax purposes, and (c) obtain the applicable foreign Tax Identification Number (TIN) if appropriate.
+This Self-Certification is required to (a) determine whether the Entity account holder is a Specified U.S. Person, (b) determine whether the Controlling Person(s) (as relevant) of an Entity account holder is a U.S. Citizen, (c) determine the residence(s) for tax purposes of the Entity account holder, and where relevant its Controlling Person(s), and (d) obtain the applicable foreign Tax Identification Number (TIN) if appropriate.
 We must also confirm the reasonableness of the Self-Certification based on information obtained in connection with the account opening.
 If customers do not provide all the information requested, we will not be able to proceed with opening the new account until the relevant information is provided.

-If a business customer is a U.S. Citizen and/or has a tax residence outside of the Republic of Ireland and does not provide us with a foreign TIN*, we cannot open the account. (*except in limited circumstances e.g. where foreign country does not issue TIN)
+If a business customer and/or its Controlling Person(s) (as relevant) is a certain U.S. Person, or is a U.S. Citizen, and/or has a tax residence outside of the Republic of Ireland and does not provide us with a foreign TIN*, we cannot open the account. (*except in limited circumstances e.g. where foreign country does not issue TIN)

-We are obliged to submit an annual return to the Irish Revenue providing information on reportable customers (e.g. U.S. Citizens and other customers who are tax resident outside of the Republic of Ireland).
+We are obliged to submit an annual return to the Irish Revenue providing information on reportable customers.
 The Irish Revenue will then forward this information to the relevant participating jurisdiction.

 Who will be reported?

 Certain U.S. and Non-Republic of Ireland tax resident entities are reportable.
 In addition, certain entities whose Controlling Person(s) are U.S. citizens and/or tax resident outside of the Republic of Ireland are also reportable.